Omar Raddad Affair: Trial and conviction of Omar Raddad

 In 1994 Omar Raddad, Marchal's Moroccan-born gardener, who at that time spoke little French and was illiterate, was convicted of Marchal's murder and sentenced to 18 years in prison.
 In the original pathology report, the date of death was given as the 24th, when Raddad had an alibi; it was later changed to the 23rd as a correction of what was said to be an error.
 The family's lawyer argued that Raddad locked the cellar door on leaving, but that Marchal herself blocked it on the inside in case he returned.
-After a request from the King of Morocco and a partial pardon in 1996 by then French President Jacques Chirac, he was released in September 1998 after serving four years.
+After a request from Moroccan King Hassan II led to a partial pardon in 1996 by then French President Jacques Chirac, Raddad was released in September 1998 after serving four years.
 His name was not cleared.

 Public discussion

 Marchal's family argued that Raddad killed her because she had refused an advance on his wages.
-Raddad has always denied these claims, saying Ms Marchal had always treated him well and he had no reason to hurt her.
+Raddad has always denied these claims, saying Marchal had always treated him well and he had no reason to hurt her.
 No DNA evidence belonging to Raddad was found at the scene.
 The family have been represented by celebrity lawyer Georges Kiejman; since Raddad's conviction, another celebrity lawyer, Jacques Vergès, has argued for him.
 Racism has been alleged; during the trial, the presiding judge told Raddad in Arabic, "Anyone who cannot read or write should hide themselves away in a hole."

 Much of the disagreement surrounding the legal verdict stemmed from the grammatical error in "Omar m'a tuer".
-Many argue that a fluent French speaker like Ghislaine Marchal would not make such a grammatical error.
-However, investigators found examples of writing by Marchal in which the same error is present, and her niece Sabine du Granrut has said that her aunt did not have a post-secondary education, and the mistake is not significant.
+Many argue that a fluent French speaker like Marchal would not make such a grammatical error.
+However, investigators found examples of writing by Marchal in which the same error is present, and her niece, Sabine du Granrut, has said that her aunt did not have a post-secondary education.
 Experts at the original trial said that the blood in which the messages were written was Marchal's, and were "two thirds" sure the handwriting was hers; subsequent experts have judged it impossible to identify the handwriting.

 "Omar m'a tuer" became a catchphrase in France in the 1990s.
 Two books about the case, Omar.
 La construction d'un coupable, by Jean-Marie Rouart, and Pourquoi moi?, by Raddad himself, were the basis of a film by Roschdy Zem, Omar m'a tuer, released in 2011.

 New evidence and re-examination

 Raddad was refused a reexamination of the evidence in 2002.
 In 2015, new DNA technology revealed traces of four unknown males.
 According to an expert for Raddad, 35 traces of DNA from at least one unknown source were found in the second written message.
 In 2021, Raddad requested a retrial on the basis of this new evidence; the appeals court granted the request in December 2021.
-In October 2022, the investigative commission rejected Omar Raddad's request for a review of the trial..
+In October 2022, the investigative commission rejected Omar Raddad's request for a review of the trial.